 The symptoms of mesothelioma are often caused by a build-up of tumor tissue surrounding the lung and accumulation of fluid in the pleural space, which prevents the lung from expanding fully.
-This causes pressure on the lung, leading to pain and shortness of breath.
+This causes pressure on the lung, leading to chest pain and shortness of breath.
 As the disease progresses, patients may lose weight and have a dry, hacking cough.
 Mesothelioma originating in the pleura can directly spread into the abdomen.
 Mesothelioma can also originate in the peritoneal tissue of the abdomen.
 Symptoms most commonly associated with abdominal disease include abdominal swelling, pain and weight loss.

 How is mesothelioma diagnosed?

 Patients who present with symptoms worrisome for mesothelioma often initially have a chest x-ray done that shows a build-up of fluid in the lining of the lung.
 These patients then undergo a CT scan of the chest to further evaluate the cancer.
 In the case of abdominal mesothelioma, a CT scan is obtained to visualize the anatomy in the abdomen.

 The fluid in the lining of the lung is often drained by a procedure called a thoracentesis.
 This can improve symptoms.
 A diagnosis of mesothelioma can sometimes be made by looking at the cells of this fluid under the microscope.
 If a diagnosis is not possible with the fluid alone, patients would then undergo a pleural biopsy to have the diagnosis confirmed.
 In the lung, a thoracoscope is used to go through the chest wall, between the ribs, to obtain a sample of the tissue.
 A peritoneoscope or abdominal laparoscopy are used to enter the abdomen to obtain a tissue sample to diagnose abdominal mesothelioma.